The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 How we use your information to make automated decisions

 To assess your eligibility for cover we may use systems to make automated decisions based on personal information we collect from you.
 This involves us asking you to answer Health and Lifestyle questions when applying for cover under our Life Insurance Policy.
 The decision to provide cover is based on the answers you provide.
 These decisions do not involve human input, and the software and systems apply predefined logic programming and criteria to make a decision and assess how we deal with you in connection with the provision of services.
 We will hold this data safe and secure at all times.
-If you are not satisfied with the outcome of the decision returned following completion of the questionnaire, you may ask for this to be reviewed.

 If you choose not to give personal information

 We may need to collect personal information by law, or under the terms of a contract we have with you.

 If you choose not to give us this personal information, it may delay or prevent us from meeting our obligations.
 It may also mean that we cannot perform services needed to administer your policy.
 It could mean that we cancel a product you have with us.